Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear picture of where you’d like be in the next year or two years?
-Failing to set achievable goals can hinder progress.
-Set clear, short and long-term objectives, prioritizing those with the greatest impact on career advancement.
-In order to increase job satisfaction, ensure that these goals align with your personal preferences.
+Do you possess a precise picture of where you want to be in the next one year or two years?
+If you don’t set realistic goals, it can hinder progress.
+Set clear short and long-term goals that prioritize those that will have the highest impact on your career advancement.
+To boost job satisfaction be sure your goals align with your personal preferences.

 - Participate in employee resource groups